1 Introduction

 In 1405 BC, Nauplius, son of Amymone, daughter of Danaus, founded Nauplia near Tiryns.
 [126]

-The inhabitants of Nauplia were people who migrated from Egypt with Danaus.
+The inhabitants of Nauplia were people who had migrated from Egypt with Danaus.
 [127]

 9.2 Origin of the town's name

-Strabo writes that Nauplia was named after its location, and that Nauplius was an invented character based on the name of the town.
+Strabo writes that the name Nauplia comes from the location of the town, and that Nauplius is an invented character based on the name of the town.
 Strabo cites Homer's failure to mention Nauplia or Palamedes as evidence.
 Strabo also writes that Nauplius, the son of Amymone, could not have been alive at the time of the Trojan War.
 [128]

 However, Strabo did not know that there were two Nauplius.

-Nauplia is thought to have been named after the founder of the town, Nauplius.
+Nauplia is thought to have been named after the town's founder, Nauplius.

 Nauplia does not appear in Homer's Catalogue of Ships.

 In 669 BC, Nauplia was attacked by the Argives and became part of Argos.
-The Nauplians were given Mothone in southwestern Messenia after the Spartans' victory over the Messenians.
-[132]
+The Nauplians were given Mothone in southwestern Messenia after the Spartans defeated the Messenians.
+[136]

 10.1 Founding of Nemea

-In 1247 BC, a civil war broke out in Argos, and Adrastus, son of Talaus, fled to Polybus in Sicyon.
-[133]
+In 1247 BC, internal conflict broke out in Argos, and Adrastus, son of Talaus, fled to Polybus in Sicyon.
+[137]

 At this time, Pronax, son of Talaus, moved from Argos to the upper reaches of the Nemea River, which flows between Sicyon and Corinth, and founded a town there.
 [138]